datamould/datamould.github.io/_posts/2020-03-11-feature-selection-using-embedded-method.md

   image: /assets/images/2020/03/11/Embedded_method.png
   show_overlay_excerpt: False
 ---
-**Note:** This is a part of series on Data Preprocessing in Machine Learning you can checkout subsequent parts here:
+**Note:** This is a part of series on Data Preprocessing in Machine Learning you can checkout subsequent parts here: Embedded Method, Wrapper Method, Filter Method.
-1. Embedded Method
-2. Wrapper Method
-3. Filter Method.
-{: .notice--warning}
+{: .notice--info}

 Are you sinking into lots of feature but do not know which one to pick and which one to ignore?
 Then how would you develop a predictive model?